TheHutGroup/Horizon-Public-Docs/examples/features/loyalty.md

 A SOFT opt in means that customer has to manually opt-in in the loyalty programme otherwise they cannot access their points and rewards.
 However, all the points transactions are still registered behind the scenes and when they decide to opt in all of their points will be available to them.
 A HARD opt in means that customer has to manually opt-in in the loyalty programme and none of their points are registered.

+The mutation is available only if the LOYALTY_OPT_IN feature flag is enabled.
+The flag is enabled automatically when a programme is enabled and has a SOFT or HARD opt in type.

 An example of the mutation to opt in a customer into the Loyalty Programme.